TechGrounds-Cloud8/cloud8-archana-sekarr/week 1/DAY2_LINUX/LNX-01/SETTINGUP.md

 # LINUX
-- LINUX is an operating system like Windows or Mac
+- LINUX is a free, open-source operating system like Windows or Mac
 - Linux can be run in your own computer using a virtual machine (VM)

 ## Key terminology